 Gold, silver see sharp swings at start of 2026; outlook remains positive

-New Delhi: Gold and silver entered 2026 with elevated volatility after an exceptional 2025 rally, analysts said on Saturday, adding that the fundamental outlook for precious metals remains constructive.
+New Delhi: Gold and silver entered 2026 with elevated volatility after an exceptional 2025 rally, analysts said, adding that the fundamental outlook for precious metals remains constructive.

 Gold futures with February expiry eased moderately down 0.04 per cent, settling at Rs 1,35,752 on MCX on Friday.
 The price of 10 grams of 24-carat gold closed the week at Rs 1,34,782 up from Rs 1,33,195 at the year end, according to data published by the India Bullion and Jewellers Association (IBJA).